What to do in your allotment in July

-- In July and August, try to water your crops in the early morning or evening to reduce evaporation.
+- In the hotter months like July and August, try to water your crops in the early morning or evening to reduce evaporation.

 - If you take on more space and need to clear large thickets of weeds, concentrate on clearing small areas at a time.
 If you get a few quick salad crops in you’ll make good use of the ground while using the rest of the month to plan for next year.
 If your new patch can be cleared by early September, prepare to plant spring cabbage and winter lettuce.
 In autumn, you can plant garlic and onion sets to overwinter.

 - If you’re planning on going away in August, remember that your tomatoes and cucumbers are very water sensitive.
 Make sure you install an automatic watering system in your greenhouse if you have them under glass.
 Alternatively, ask a friendly allotment neighbour to keep an eye on watering in exchange for a bit of your crop.

 - Make note of what’s working well.
 These notes will help you plan better for next year’s planting and seed buying.